What is Microservices Architecture?

 Microservices are small and independent.
 Hence, installing a new technology service and replacing the old technology is convenient.
 It is easy to upgrade without affecting the system.
 Companies such as Netflix, Amazon, Coca-Cola, eBay, Walmart, PayPal, Spotify, and many more have been adopting the microservices architecture.

 Microservices architecture comes with its own set of challenges.
-Moving from large-scale applications to microservices means a lot more difficulty in the management – more services created by more teams, deployed in more places.
+Moving from large-scale applications to microservices means a lot more difficulty in the management – more services are created by more teams and deployed in more places.
 Problems in one service can lead to problems in the other services.
 Logging of data (used for problem resolution and monitoring) is more voluminous and can be unpredictable across services.
 Also, new versions can lead to backward compatibility issues.

 The components in microservices are individual and separate.
 Working on such an app with several developers using various programming languages, frameworks, and libraries may turn confusing for everyone.
 Due to this, developers could be confused, thus leading to chaos.
 Other problems include excessive memory utilization, load balancing concerns, security, and slowing down of the network.